Year of entry2017

 The programme consists of 12 modules of 30 credits each, for a total of 360 credits.
-Full-time students must complete these in 3 years and part-time students in 4 years.
 There are three kinds of module: compulsory Level 4 modules in core skills; Level 5 option modules which develop knowledge across broad areas of study; and Level 6 option modules which provide focused study on advanced topics.
 You take a balance of modules between the 2 disciplines.

 - In Year 1, you take two compulsory Politics modules and two compulsory History modules.

-- In Year 2, you take 1 compulsory History module and choose one Level 5 Politics option module from either Contemporary British Politics OR Transformations in Modern Politics, one further Level 5 Politics option modules and a Level 6 politics option module.
+- In Year 2, you take 1 compulsory History module and choose one Level 5 Politics option module from either Contemporary British Politics OR Transformations in Modern Politics, one further Level 5 Politics option modules and a Level 5 History option module.

 - In Year 3, you choose a Level 6 History option module, a Level 6 Politics option module and two additional Level 6 option modules from either History or Politics.

 Year 1 Politics compulsory modules